Frequently asked questions

 Each community has different arrangements.
 To register for work on the remote housing program:

-• tell your CDP provider you want to work on the remote housing program (if you are not signed up for CDP you will need to do sign up first)
+• tell your community development provider (CDP) provider you want to work on the remote housing program (if you are not signed up for CDP, you will need to do sign up first)

 • ask the contractor working in your community if they have any work available